After Wisdom Tooth Removal

 Post-operative care is very important.
 Unnecessary pain and the complications of infection and swelling can be minimized if the instructions are followed carefully.

 Do not disturb the surgical area today.
 Do not spit!
 This will increase bleeding.
 Gently swallow.
 Do not rinse your mouth or use a straw for 12-24 hours, as this will disturb the blood clot that is necessary for normal healing.
 You may brush your teeth gently after 12 hours.
+It is OK to use toothpaste.
 Do not smoke for at least 48 hours since it is very detrimental to healing and may also contribute to the development of a dry socket.

-Intermittent bleeding or oozing is normal.
-It may be controlled by placing fresh gauze over the surgical areas and biting down firmly for 30-45 minutes.
+Intermittent bleeding or oozing is normal in the first 24 hours.
+If heavy, It may be controlled by placing fresh gauze over the surgical areas and biting down firmly for 30-45 minutes.
 Also elevate your head using several pillows.
 Never sleep or eat with gauze in your mouth.

 Bleeding should never be severe.
 If it is, it usually means that the packs are being clenched between your teeth rather than exerting pressure on the surgical areas.
 Try repositioning fresh packs.
 If bleeding persists or becomes heavy you may substitute a tea bag (soaked in hot water, squeezed damp-dry and wrapped in moist gauze) for 30 minutes.
 If bleeding remains uncontrolled, please call our office.